Ride-hailing firm Grab says to invest US$500 million in Vietnam over next five years

 The company will expand its transport, food and payments networks in the country, Grab said in a statement.

-"This investment is a reflection of our redoubled commitment to Vietnam," said Russell Cohen, Head of Regional Operations of Grab.
+"This investment is a reflection of our redoubled commitment to Vietnam," said Mr Russell Cohen, head of regional operations of Grab.

-"The country's rapidly developing economy and emerging middle class population makes it ripe for the adoption of digital services," he said.
+"The country's rapidly developing economy and emerging middle-class population make it ripe for the adoption of digital services," he said.

+READ: Grab seeks to be largest financial service provider in Southeast Asia

-"We're very excited about Vietnam.
-We see very similar characteristics to Indonesia," Grab president Ming Maa told Reuters in an interview on Aug 22.
+Grab president Ming Maa told Reuters in an interview earlier this week that "we're very excited about Vietnam.
+We see very similar characteristics to Indonesia".

 Like Indonesia, many middle-class and young consumers in Vietnam are using apps and websites to access services, Mr Maa said.